Introduction to Trading

 Risk tolerance

 Risk tolerance is the degree of risk which the investor is ready to work with.
+Short term volatility can significantly impact risk tolerance and trading decisions, especially in swing trading where price movements over several days to weeks are crucial.
 The regular risk assessment is a key issue of any stock trading strategy and of any trading strategy.
 It might be of great necessity in periods of high volatility when the world is changing so rapidly and the market gives strong reactions.
 Risk tolerance depends on the terms of trade.
 Traditionally long-term investments can accommodate higher levels of risk in comparison to short-term deals.

 Investment objectives

-These are one's aims: safety, income, capital growth - actually a mixture of these ingredients.
+These are one’s aims: safety, income, capital growth - actually a mixture of these ingredients.
 An investor should just decide what he wants more.
+Revenue growth is also crucial in setting investment objectives and analyzing potential trades.
 There are trading strategies depending on the object: equity trading strategies, derivatives trading strategies, cryptocurrency trading strategies and others.
 The combination of objectives may vary depending on the objects of trade.
 They have much in common, but still, require some knowledge of the particularities of the objects.

 Technical analysis

 Technical analysis strengthens trading strategies but requires much specific knowledge.
+Utilizing historical data for backtesting is crucial as it helps evaluate past performance, identify potential flaws, and improve the approach to maximize profitability.
 One must (or at least might) take into consideration such indicators as on-balance volume (OBV), accumulation/distribution line (A/D line), average directional index (ADI), Aroon oscillator, moving average convergence divergence (MACD), relative strength index (RSI), stochastic oscillator.

 This all seems to require a lot of time and knowledge, so if one is not ready to study patiently, it might be a good idea to leave it to professionals and consider such possibilities as copy trading.